Bar-2020/matrix-mizrahi-assignment/README.md

 # Calculator API

 This project is a REST API written in NodeJS using the NestJS framework.
+I used the @nestjs/passport module with the passport-jwt strategy to secure endpoints with JWT.
 The API performs basic arithmetic operations (addition, subtraction, multiplication, division) on two numerical values provided in the body of a POST request.
 The math operation is required as an http header.
 The API also requires an HTTP header for authorization using JWT (Bearer).

 ## Features